jing1tian/franky/README.md

 robot.move(motion)
 ```

+Before executing any code, make sure that you have enabled the Franka Control Interface (FCI) in the Franka UI web interface.

 Furthermore, we will introduce methods for geometric calculations, for moving the robot according to different motion
 types, how to implement real-time reactions and changing waypoints in real time as well as controlling the gripper.